melinamboedecker/BookSearch/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description:
 This is an application that you can use to search for books and save the ones you'd like in a list that can be viewed later.
 You can also delete the books in your stored list to keep it up to date.
-This application uses Node.js, an Express server, Mongoose, Apollo and Graphql.
+This application uses the Google Books API, Node.js, an Express server, Mongoose, Apollo and Graphql.
 You can install and run on a local server, or use the deployed version.
 ## Table of Contents:
 * [Installation](#installation)
 * [Usage](#usage)